-Smart Contracts and Decentralized Applications
+Smart Contracts and Dapps

-Invented in the early 1990s by Nick Szabo, the concept was first compared to a digital vending machine: you select an item, input the required amount of cash and receive the desired goods when the payment is registered.
+The notion of smart contracts was first conceptualized in the early 1990s by Nick Szabo, the concept was first compared to a digital vending machine: you select an item, input the required amount of cash and receive the desired goods when the payment is registered.

 As opposed to traditional contracts, a smart contract example would include conditions pre-written in a programmer language which is very different to ones based on human language, which can be very subjective and open to judicial interpretation.
 Instead, a smart contract behaves in predefined ways and is automated in the pattern of “if this happens, then do that”, which is a more objective, data-driven way to ensure contract conditions are met.